 - To ensure appropriate examination arrangements are made for research students with a disability (see paragraphs 84 and 89 below).

-- To ensure that the research student is adequately prepared for the oral examination, arranging a practice viva voce if required.
+- To ensure that the research student is adequately prepared for the viva voce examination, arranging a practice examination if required.

-See also regulation 14 of the Regulations for the Degrees of Master of Philosophy, Doctor of Philosophy and Doctor of Business Administration and also paragraphs 37 to 39 above.
+See also regulation 27 of the Regulations for Research Degrees and also paragraphs 37 to 39 above.

 Absence of a Supervisor